libdragon

 void data_cache_writeback_invalidate_all (void)

-void inst_cache_hit_writeback (volatile const void *addr, unsigned long length)
+void inst_cache_hit_writeback (volatile const void *, unsigned long)

 void inst_cache_invalidate_all (void)